 Importing flows from another Dorico project.
-You can now import one or more flows from another Dorico project into the active project by choosing File > Import
+You can now import one or more

-- ► Flows.
-You will be prompted to choose the source Dorico project that contains the flow or flows you want to import.
-A dialog appears in which you can choose which flow or flows to import from the source project, and you can also choose how Dorico should handle assigning the music in the imported flow or flows to players in the destination project: - Create All New Players will create a new player in the destination project for every player assigned to the flow or flows in the source project, and will also create new part layouts as needed for those players. - Merge with Existing Players Where Possible will attempt to assign the music in the imported flows to existing players.
+• Create All New Players will create a new player in the destination project for every player assigned to the flow or flows in the source project, and will also create new part layouts as needed for those players.

+• Merge with Existing Players Where Possible will attempt to assign the music in the imported flows to existing players.
 It will use an existing player provided it has the same instruments or a superset of the instruments of the player in the imported flow.

 Importing a flow from a MusicXML file.
-When a Dorico project is open, choosing

-File > Import > MusicXML will import the music from that MusicXML file as a new flow in the active project.
-If you want to open the MusicXML file as a new project instead, choose File > Open and open the MusicXML file that way instead.
-As with importing one or more flows from another Dorico project, after you choose the source MusicXML file to import, a dialog appears in which you can choose how Dorico should handle assigning the music in the imported file to players in the destination project.
+When a Dorico project is open, choosing flow in the active project.
+If you want to open the MusicXML file as a new project instead, choose File ➤ Open and open the MusicXML file that way instead.
+As with importing one or more flows from another Dorico project, after you choose the source MusicXML file to import, a dialog appears in which you can choose how destination project.